School Platform Evaluation: Priority Rubric

 With rising parent expectations and stakeholder pressure to get it right, you are up for a challenging task.

-Each communication app has its own set of features that overlap and differentiate.
+Each communication platform has its own set of features that overlap and differentiate.
 Some companies may have many SIS systems behind them that may pique your interest.
 Some companies emphasize one-way message delivery, others K12 parent-teacher messaging, and some student data-based parent communication.

 While considering these factors and what’s important to you, don’t lose your standards on parameters that should be shared between all communication systems and apps in the market.
 Standards such as the smoothness of onboarding, data loading times, usability, notifications delivery, and access to customer support are non-negotiables for a software product.
 Technology solutions should work for you, and if an app acts choppy or does not have the features you need, the chances are that there is another app more suitable for your needs.